Anup50-maker/3BitAdder_subractor/docs/info.md

 ## How it works

-Explain how your project works
+Our project works on the basis of the Full adder formulae,when we give inputs via signals A[0:3],B[0:3] the sum and carry out are generated using the formula :
+Sum=A^B^Cin
+Cout=(A&B)|(B&Cin)|(Cin&A)

-## How to test
+## How to Use

-Explain how to use your project
+Our project can be used in where Adders including addition upto 3 bits of binary numbers

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Our project includes usage of 4 leds which indicate the state of S[0:3]and Cout Signals from which output can be derived